Best Ultralight Backpacking Quilt 2026

 - Fabric: 10D recycled polyester with C0 DWR

 - Pros: Ultralight.
 Top tier warmth-to-weight ratio.
 Recyclable at end of life.
-Best-in-class ExpeDry down.
+Best-in-class ExpeDry down resists moisture.

 - Cons: Down can migrate in Karo Step configuration.
 Expensive.
 Shorter-than-average footbox.
-Confusing temp rating language, a bit less insulated than other quilts in the 20F class.
+A bit less insulated than other quilts in the 20F class.
+Treated down lofts slightly less than untreated.

 Best Value Ultralight Quilts